tuengominh/tuengominh.github.io/_assignments/week-05-3d-printing-and-scanning.md

 </ul>
 <p>And here is the outcome imported to Blender (the size of the file was too big, that's why I just posted a screenshot here):</p>
 <p></p>
-<h6>Process the mesh with Blender</h6>
+<h6>Processing the mesh with Blender</h6>
 <p>Now let's make myself a bit prettier by 3D retouching the outcome!
 We had a class by Victor Barberan regarding fixing the mesh with Blender.
 I simply followed his instructions to work on my mess, oh I meant, mesh.
 Some steps followed (<strong>IMPORTANT: </strong> following the order can be life-saving.
 I started sculpting <strong>BEFORE</strong> switching to <strong>Edit Mode</strong> and immediately hit my head to the keyboard):</p>
 <ul>
-<li>In <strong>Object Mode</strong>: Rotate, Scale and Set Geometry to Origin</li>
+<li>In <strong>Object Mode</strong>: rotate, scale and <i>Set Geometry to Origin</i></li>
-<li>In <strong>Edit Mode</strong>: use Select Circle tool to select the outside faces of my model, hide them, and delete the horrible mess inside.
-Also, hit space and Remove Duplicated Vertices.</li>
+<li>In <strong>Edit Mode</strong>: use <i>Select Circle</i> tool to select the outside faces of my model, hide them, and delete the horrible mess inside.
+Also, hit space and remove duplicated vertices.</li>
-<li>In <strong>Edit Mode</strong>: select the whole model and go to Mesh > Clean Up.
-Use Delete Loose to get rid of loose vertices and edges.
-Select the Decimate Geometry and reduced the ratio to collapse edges and get a less complicated model.</li>
+<li>In <strong>Edit Mode</strong>: select the whole model and go to <strong>Mesh > Clean Up</strong>.
+Use <i>Delete Loose</i> to get rid of loose vertices and edges.
+Select <i>Decimate Geometry</i> and reduced the ratio to collapse edges and get a less complicated model.</li>
-<li>Activate and install Mesh: 3D Print Toolbox module in User Preferences > Add-ons.
-Now we can clean up problems with our model and make it printable by selecting Make Manifold to get rid of distorted edges.</li>
+<li>Activate and install <i>Mesh: 3D Print Toolbox</i> module in <strong>User Preferences > Add-ons</strong>.
+Now we can clean up problems with our model and make it printable by selecting <i>Make Manifold</i> to get rid of distorted edges.</li>
-<li>Go back to <strong>Object Mode</strong>: Solidify the object, to make sure there are no weird interior layers</li>
+<li>Go back to <strong>Object Mode</strong>: solidify the object, to make sure there are no weird interior layers</li>
-<li>Go back to <strong>Edit Mode</strong>: spot holes in the model, select their borders and press <kbd>Option</kbd> + <kbd>F</kbd> to fill the holes.</li>
+<li>Go back to <strong>Edit Mode</strong>: spot holes in the model, select their borders and press <kbd>Option</kbd> + <kbd>F</kbd> to fill the holes</li>
 <li>Now we can go to <strong>Object Mode</strong>: fine-tuning the model with sculpting tools such as <strong>Smooth, Flatten</strong> and <strong>Grab</strong></li>
 </ul>
-<p>And let me introduced you to the 3D Tue:</p>
+<p>And let me introduced you to the 3D Tue (not in a perfect state)!</p>
 <div class="sketchfab-embed-wrapper text-center">
     <iframe title="A 3D model" width="640" height="480" src="https://sketchfab.com/models/0499030f69ce4d40b5ee5542f9d78dcb/embed" frameborder="0" allow="autoplay; fullscreen; vr" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 <p style="font-size: 13px; font-weight: normal; margin: 5px; color: #4A4A4A;">
-    <a href="https://sketchfab.com/3d-models/3d-tue-0499030f69ce4d40b5ee5542f9d78dcb?utm_medium=embed&utm_source=website&utm_campaign=share-popup" target="_blank" style="font-style: italic; font-weight: bold; color: #1CAAD9;">Selfish Tue</a>
+    <a href="https://sketchfab.com/3d-models/3d-tue-0499030f69ce4d40b5ee5542f9d78dcb?utm_medium=embed&utm_source=website&utm_campaign=share-popup" target="_blank" style="font-style: italic; font-weight: bold; color: #1CAAD9;">Tue</a>
     by <a href="https://sketchfab.com/tuengominh?utm_medium=embed&utm_source=website&utm_campaign=share-popup" target="_blank" style="font-style: italic; font-weight: bold; color: #1CAAD9;">tuengominh</a>
     on <a href="https://sketchfab.com?utm_medium=embed&utm_source=website&utm_campaign=share-popup" target="_blank" style="font-style: italic; font-weight: bold; color: #1CAAD9;">Sketchfab</a>
 </p>
 </div>
+<p></p>
 <p>I studied sculpture in college before, so the <strong>Sculpt Mode</strong> indeed was really tempting to try.
 I indeed played around a bit by keeping the same amount of triangle faces from the scanning outcome, and fine-tuning it with other tools, such as <strong>Draw, Blob, Crease, Grab,</strong> and <strong>Pinch</strong>.
 Of course, the model looks way prettier and detailed.
 However, the size of the file would be unnecessarily large, and I cannot 3D-print it properly since there were so many non-manifold faces and messy layers.
 Cleaning them up could be a real pain.
 Hence, I decided not to continue with it.</p>
+<p>I also didn't proceed to print myself, because I wanted to allocate more time trying other 3D printing techniques.
+In the end, I couldn't make it on time for those additional explorations, but everything is in process ;).</p>
 <p></p>

 <h2>3D printing</h2>
 <h5 id="group">Group assignment - Characterize the 3D printers</h5>
-<p>3D printing is a technique of creating additive, this technique has two main advantages, the first is that no waste, all the material is used in the object creation, the second advantage is that it allows creating structures that would be impossible with other techniques.</p>
-<p>Before participating in the group test, I took a look at this useful <a href="https://www.matterhackers.com/articles/a-guide-to-understanding-the-tolerances-of-your-3d-printer">article</a> in order to understand what we were goint to test.
-This week I participated in 2 groups to test 2 files provided by the instructors.</p>
+<p>So what is 3D printing, or should I say, additive CAM?
+3D printing is a technique of adding successive layers of material until an object is created.
+3D printing has significant advantages: avoiding the waste of materials and allowing us to create models that would be impossible with other subtractive techniques.
+Before participating in the group test, I took a look at this useful <a href="https://www.matterhackers.com/articles/a-guide-to-understanding-the-tolerances-of-your-3d-printer">article</a> in order to understand what we were going to test.
+This week I participated in 2 groups to test 2 files provided by the instructors.
+For the first test on Thursday, </p>
 <h6>First test</h6>
 <p>I teamed up with <a href="https://fabacademy.org/2020/labs/barcelona/students/david-prieto/">David Prieto</a> and <a href="http://fabacademy.org/2020/labs/barcelona/students/antoine-jaunard/">Antoine Jaunard</a> for the first test.
-We used the <a href="https://www.creality3d.shop/products/creality-cr-10s-s5-3d-printer-diy-kit-large-printing-size-500x500x500mm">Creality CR-10 S5 3D</a> printer to print the <a href="https://www.thingiverse.com/thing:1363023">first test</a>.
+We used the <a href="https://www.creality3d.shop/products/creality-cr-10s-s5-3d-printer-diy-kit-large-printing-size-500x500x500mm">Creality CR-10 S5 3D</a> printer to print the <a href="https://www.thingiverse.com/thing:1363023">first test</a> using 1.75mm PLA.
 The detailed specs of the machine:</p>
 <ul>
 <li>Printing technology: FDM</li>
 <li>Printing size: 500 x 500 x 500mm</li>